-The legal forum offers you vivid lecture of your start-up.
-It takes place once a you the relevant start-up topics and give
+The legal forum offers you vivid lectures on current legal issues and answers questions on the establishment of your start-up.
+It takes place once a year in cooperation with our partner.
+Experienced speakers shed light on the relevant start-up topics and give tips for the legally compliant implementation of your business idea.